FIWARE-Ops/marinera/documentation/E2E_TESTING.md

 ### 2. Change `values.yaml`

 Change `values.yaml` file in the folder `tests/e2e-test/` to adjust it to your deployment.
-By default, the variables match if you deploy the FIWARE platform as is.
+By default, no changes should be required to run the default scenario of the tests.

 ### 3. Run e2e tests